-The Company does not have any formal policy with regard to Board members attendance at Annual Meetings of Shareholders but encourages each director to attend such meetings.
-All of the Company's directors attended the fiscal 2015 Annual Meeting of Shareholders.
+The Company does not have any formal policy with regard to board members attendance at annual meetings of shareholders but encourages each director to attend said meetings.
+All of the Company's directors attended the fiscal 2014 annual meeting of shareholders.

-Committees
+Committees: